LAWYER PPC PLAYBOOK

 One way to understand how much to set your daily budget at is to do a little bit of competitive research.

 Download Our Free E-Book

-Want more tips on how to set your PPC Campaigns up for success?
+Want more tips on how to set your Law Firm PPC Campaigns up for success?
 Download our Free E-Book today.

 Given that you’re physically located and searching in the area in which you’d be targeting, simply go to Google and type in a search related to your field of law.

 For the sake of this example (seen below), I took the third ad down and copy and pasted it into SpyFu.